philpagel/debian-headless/README.md

 # Debian headless/remote installation

-Installing Debian is easy enough – but what if you have no physical access to the target machine?
-Stock images require at least a few keyboard interactions before you can continue the installation, remotely.
+Installing Debian is easy enough – but what if you have no physical access to the target machine or it has no screen or keyboard?
+Stock images require at least some local key stroke before you can continue the installation, remotely...

 This little tool will remaster a stock Debian image for 100% remote installation via ssh or serial console.